-Japanese Studies Grants
+Japanese Studies and Global Partnerships Grants

 The Japan Foundation offers two types of grants to support scholars and related institutions whose projects involve Japan.

 Major Grants have one application round per year (see timeline below) and are administered in collaboration with the Japan Foundation Head Office.
 These are designed to support medium- to large-scale initiatives such as conferences, symposia or projects requiring in-country research.